 - The relationship between human rights and the environment in theory and practice

-- Human rights that protect the environment, including substantive rights such as the rights to privacy or health and procedural rights such as the rights to information or participation and the right to a clean and healthy environment
+- Human rights that protect the environment, including general rights such as the rights to privacy, health and to information as well as specific rights ‘to’ and ‘of’ the environment

-- Sustainable development and its relevance to human rights and the environment
+- Sustainable development and its relevance to issues of human rights and the environment in the different regions of the world

 - The implications of human rights law for indigenous peoples and environmental protection